james201010/fso_dem_lab_guide/content/40_App_Dependency_Monitoring/_index.md

 ## Cisco's FSO - Dependency Monitoring

-Cisco's FSO - Dependency Monitoring solution includes ThousandEyes which allows you to gain deep visibility into the performance of data in transit through a network of agents spread all around the globe along with enterprise agents installed in the customer's infrastructure which provide insights to what kind of issues your data is finding while moving through the internet.
+Cisco's FSO - Dependency Monitoring solution, featuring **Cisco ThousandEyes**, offers extensive visibility into data transit performance via a global network of agents and enterprise agents within customer infrastructure.
+This setup reveals the challenges data encounters on the internet.
+Furthermore, ThousandEyes supports automated test creation based on **Cisco AppDynamics** integrated recommendations.
+This integration highlights critical application dependencies as identified by AppDynamics, establishing a seamless connection between the two platforms for enhanced and more efficient troubleshooting capabilities.

 These insights enable customers to very easily, quickly and intuitively understand if performance issues observed with interactions with third-party services are due to problems in the public/private internet or if they are happening at rest (when the third parties are actually processing the requests).